PiSupply/PiJuice/Hardware/README.md

 The above images of the PiJuice PCB are used in the following descriptions to highlight some of the inputs / outputs and other useful hardware information.

 ## Switches
-On board the PiJuice, highlighted in green in the above overview images, there are momentary switches and one DIP switch(PiJuice HAT).
-Please note that SW1 and J5 have the same function...J5 has been provided so that a separate tactile pushbutton can be used for ease of use for example on a custom case (similar to a reset or power button on a normal computer).
+On board the PiJuice, highlighted in green in the above overview images, there are momentary switches and one DIP switch (PiJuice HAT only).
+Please note that SW1 and J5 on the PiJuice HAT have the same function.
+On PiJuice Zero J5 is equivalent to SW2 on the PiJuice HAT rather than being connected to same circuit as SW1.
+J5 has been provided so that a separate tactile pushbutton (normally open NO) can be added for ease of use for example on a custom case (similar to a reset or power button on a normal computer).
+When adding a button to J5 on either the PiJuice HAT or PiJuice Zero you can either use a 2 pin header to attach wires or you can simply solder wires directly to the PCB.
+With a SPST momentary push button that is normally open (NO) there is no directionality so it doesn't matter which way round it is.
+You also do not need to use a resistor in line with the switch.

 The following lists the default function/configuration (these can be easily overwritten in the software GUI/JSON file - see below):